nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Format: `add n/[COMPANY_NAME] i/[INDUSTRY] c/[CONTACT_NUMBER] e/[EMAIL]`

     * All fields should not be empty.
+    * `[COMPANY_NAME]` can be both letters and numbers.
-    * `[INDUSTRY]` should contain more than one alphabet.
+    * `[INDUSTRY]` should contain at least one alphabet.
     * `[CONTACT_NUMBER]` should be valid Singaporean number, which is 8-digit number starting with 3, 6, 8, or 9.
+Spaces between numbers would be automatically removed.
-    * `[EMAIL]` should be valid email address containing but not ending with "@" symbol.
+    * `[EMAIL]` should be valid email address containing but not does not start/end with "@" symbol.
 No space is allowed.
-    * User can add only one company at a time.
+    * User can add only one company at a time and not repeat any of the fields.

 * Example of usage: `add n/tesla i/tech c/34567890 e/tesla@gmail.com`